946923759/replicant/syntax.md

 | "Matching?" | Checks if the variable matches the string "matching?". |
 | &1 | Checks if bitflag 1 in the integer is TRUE. |
 | ~1 | Checks if bitflag 1 in the integer is FALSE. |

+## jmp
+Internally, all jump commands are converted to condjumps with "TRUE" as the variable to check.

 # tween